Nate Lowe Preview, Player Props: Rangers vs. Mets

 Nate Lowe At The Plate

-- Among the qualifying hitters in baseball, he ranks 23rd in batting average, 14th in on-base percentage, and 62nd in slugging.
+- Among qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 13th and he is 62nd in slugging.

-- Lowe will look to extend his nine-game hitting streak.
-He's batting .333 over the course of his last outings.
+- Lowe will look to extend his 10-game hitting streak.
+He's batting .333 during his last games.

-- Lowe has picked up a hit in 76.0% of his 129 games this season, with at least two hits in 28.7% of those games.
+- In 49 games this year (37.7%), Lowe has picked up an RBI, and in 18 of those games (13.8%) he had more than one.

-- He has hit a long ball in 11.6% of his games this year, and 2.6% of his chances at the plate.

-- Lowe has driven in a run in 48 games this season (37.2%), including 17 games with more than one RBI (13.2%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.